em3ndez/tiny-web-server/README.md

 }}.start();
 ```

 In this example, two GET endpoints are defined within the `/api` path.
-The first endpoint responds with "Hello from the first endpoint!" when a request is made to `/api/hello`, and the second endpoint responds with "Goodbye from the second endpoint!" when a request is made to `/api/goodbye`.
+The first endpoint responds with "Hello
+from the first endpoint!" when a request is made to `/api/hello`, and the second endpoint responds with
+"Goodbye from the second endpoint!" when a request is made to `/api/goodbye`.

+You could place your Unauthorized/401 security check inside "/api" path and have it apply to both endPoints

 ### webSocket and endPoint within a path